CST BLOG: Lab Expectations

 Permeabilization: Selecting Detergents or Alcohols

 Alternatively, alcohol permeabilization with ethanol or methanol may be performed after the fixation step.
 This method combines the rapid fixation of crosslinking fixatives with intermediate denaturation.
 This can improve signal for certain targets, particularly those associated with organelles or the cytoskeleton.
-Methanol permeabilization improves performance of some antibodies, as shown below.
+Methanol permeabilization improves the performance of some antibodies, as shown below.

 PDI (C81H6) Rabbit mAb #3501 and ß-Actin (8H10D10) Mouse mAb #3700 work best with methanol permeabilization.
 Confocal IF analysis of NIH/3T3 cells, permeabilized with 0.3% Triton® X-100 (left) or methanol (right), using #3501 (green) and #3700 (red).
 Blue pseudocolor = DRAQ5® #4084 (fluorescent DNA dye).